iworks/wp-sitemap-control/readme.txt

 = I do not see /wp-sitemap.xml =

-Site need to be public.
-If you ask for no indexing ,then a sitemap is not available.
+The site needs to be public.
+If you ask for no indexing, then a sitemap is not available.

 = What is a sitemap? =